justlark/lark.gay/site/content/furry-carnival.md

   can be as short or long as you want!
 - Follow the instructions in the call for submissions to submit your piece.
 - Your piece should postdate (be written after) the call for submissions.
+- Your piece should link back to the call for submissions.

 **If you're hosting:**